Grassy-Leaved Sweet Flag

-Grassy-Leaved Sweet Flag's attractive fragrant grassy leaves remain gold in color with prominent green stripes throughout the season.
+Grassy-Leaved Sweet Flag's attractive fragrant grassy leaves emerge chartreuse in spring, turning light green in color throughout the season.
 Neither the flowers nor the fruit are ornamentally significant.

 Grassy-Leaved Sweet Flag is a dense herbaceous perennial grass with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.